 - I hope the duck hasn’t been cryogenised in the last 100 years and only brought back to life today and has a flu.

 - I hope the bill won’t force me to work forever in this restaurant dressed up as a pink pig holding a menu at the entrance and squealing joyfully.

 But a buffet is anyone’s chance to feel free of anxieties.
 For 15 euro you are free to pamper your inner freak and create a Frankenstein-looking dish.
 Who said you can’t combine 1000 pork tails with 1 kilo of ice cream and name it My Ticket for Liposuction ?
 Nobody.
 You are free.
 You can Wok until you can’t wok no more.

 Food Porn: When Frankenstein met Spankenstein

 7) El Poncho Steak House

 But, I have to admit this restaurant has a brilliant strategy of mocking your will power.
-We had eaten the ribbs and were feeling more than full.
+I had eaten the ribbs and was feeling more than full.
 Ok.
 I feel like I am exploding.
-Let’s pay and go home.
+I will pay and go home.

 Than all of sudden a waiter shows up with a very large food tray on wheels and says: